SQUID-based interferometric accelerometer

-~\\ \paragraph*{Time-dependent Gross-Pitaevskii model} The phase difference obtained so far relies on the validity of Eqs.~\eqref{eq:phi} and \eqref{eq:phi2}, which assume that the transverse acceleration to which the SQUID is subjected only affects the phase, while it does not influence the Cooper pairs' trajectory.
+The phase difference obtained so far relies on the validity of Eqs.~\eqref{eq:phi} and \eqref{eq:phi2}, which assume that the transverse acceleration to which the SQUID is subjected affects the phase but does not influence the Cooper pairs' trajectory.
 In reality the Copper pairs may well modify their phase due to their peculiar dynamics inside the superconductors involving a deviation of the actual center of mass motion trajectory $\mathbf{{r}}_{\pm}(t)$ of the superconducting fluid from the ideal one $\mathbf{{r}}_{0\pm}(t)$ centered along the wires direction.
-Here, we use a more refined model to evaluate the magnitude of this possible deviation and check the reliability of our proposed SQUID-based accelerometer scheme.

-A Bose-condensed system evolves according to the Gross-Pitaevskii (GP) equation in the static frame \cite{annett2001james, pitaevskii2016bose}, which in our case results in two equations for each interferometer arm respectively:
+Here, to evaluate the magnitude of this possible deviation and check the reliability of our proposed SQUID-based accelerometer scheme, we use a more refined model.
+A Bose-condensed system evolves according to the Gross-Pitaevskii (GP) equation in the static frame \cite{annett2001james, pitaevskii2016bose}, which in our case results in two equations for each interferometer arm:

 where $V_\pm({\bf r}-{\bf r}_{0\pm}(t),t)$ is the confining potential centered at the trajectories ${\bf r}_{0\pm}(t)$ going from one arm end to the other, and $\rm{g_c}$ is the low-energy scattering-length-dependent coupling constant characterizing the boson-boson interaction.
+Using the following transformations